 Now is the time to act if you support PA online gambling

 As the following headlines will you show, online gaming has a serious chance of expanding to more states in 2017.

 The fight in New York is picking up steam and Pennsylvania seems to be on the verge of regulating online gaming.

 Pundit Steve Ruddock argues now could be at a real tipping point for poker fans not just in these two battleground states, but across the nation.

-If you support regulation in Pennsylvania and want to make your voices heard, you can do so in a matter of minutes by clicking here.
+If you support regulation in Pennsylvania and want to make your voices heard, you can do so in a matter of minutes by taking an action.

 Gaming hearing scheduled for March 7

 When lawmakers in Pennsylvania said online gaming expansion was going to a be a “frontburner” issue at the start of the year, they were not messing around.

 Bills have been proposed in both the Senate and the House and now state legislators are holding a joint hearing of House and Senate committees to discuss the pros and cons of the proposed iGaming legislation.